 Did you always know you were interested in policy?

 I didn’t, no, but since coming to NC State, my work in policy has completely changed how I see my field.
 Policy impacts science in a huge way by deciding what and how it’s done, mostly through funding and regulations.
 These decisions are not always completely based on science, so learning the ways in which the scientific community can impact this process has been immensely valuable.

 NC State is a great place to expand and enrich your learning learn as much as you want to.
 I came into CALS through a specific interdisciplinary program, but I soon discovered the mentality of working collaboratively to solve major challenges is part of NC State’s culture and value system.
 That’s made me feel at home here.

 My dissertation is looking at the various barriers to sustainable agriculture, pest management in particular, using a new invasive fruit fly as my case study.
 On the entomology side, we’re looking at what kinds of information the females use when deciding where to lay her eggs.
 On the social side, I’m trying to understand what information we need to know in order to both legally and socially allow new technologies like genetically modified insects, to be released into the wild.

 How did you get interested in that?

 I started working in agriculture because I want to help farmers be economically and environmentally sustainable.
 This is very important not just for the U.S., but across the globe.
 Invasive species that attack crops are not going away anytime soon.
 I’m studying what makes them such a problem for farmers and how we can manage them.
-We don’t have to wait for the next invasive species to show up.
-We can do something now.

 What challenges do you see ahead?
 What do we need to do next?